 The southwest-facing vineyard with 10 to 30% slope covers 19 hectares of vineyards.
 The soils consist mainly of slate weathering with predominantly greywacke.
 Shares in the situation, for example Crawl Peter.
 Maibachfarm and Winzergenossenschaft Walporzheim,

 The oriented to the southwest to southeast vineyards with up to 60% slope cover 56 hectares of vineyards on clayey limestone soils.
 Originally there were the four independent ones bath Heinrichsleiten, Oelberg, Pfaffenberg and Rossberg.
 Privileged are the historic Pfaffenberg and the western steep slope of the Rossberg.
 Shares in the situation have for example the wineries Bürgerspital.
 Juliusspital and Reiss Christian,

-Other single layers with this name are available in the municipalities and growing areas Billigheim-Ingenheim (Pfalz), Burgsponheim (Near), Entringen (Württemberg), Flonheim (Rheinhessen), Ingenheim (Palatinate), Krassolzheim (Franconia), Landau (Palatinate), Mörzheim (Pfalz), Sugenheim (Franconia) and Uffhofen (Rheinhessen).
+Other single layers with this name exist in the municipalities or growing areas Billigheim-Ingenheim (Pfalz), Burgsponheim (Near), Entringen (Württemberg), Flonheim (Rheinhessen), Ingenheim (Palatinate), Krassolzheim (Franconia), Landau (Palatinate), Mörzheim (Pfalz), Sugenheim (Franconia) and Uffhofen (Rheinhessen).